 - Body Image

-Eat Healthier – “Eating Healthy” can stand alone but it is most commonly combined with exercising because these two resolutions complement each other in so many ways.
+Eat Healthier – “Eating Healthy” can stand alone, but it is most commonly combined with exercising.
+This is because the two resolutions complement each other in so many ways.

-Design Tip: Create designs that people can wear daily to remind themselves and others what they believe in.
+Design Tip: Create designs that people can wear daily as a reminder of who they are.

 - Vegan / Vegetarian